civol/HDLRuby/README.md

 ## Channel
 <a name="channel"></a>

 This library provides a unified interface to complex communication protocols through a new kind of components called the channels that abstract the details of communication protocols.
-The channels an be used similarly to the ports of a system and are used through a unified interface so that changing the kind of channel, i.e., the communication protocol, does not require any modification of the code.
+The channels can be used similarly to the ports of a system and are used through a unified interface so that changing the kind of channel, i.e., the communication protocol, does not require any modification of the code.

 A channel is used similarly to a pipe: it has an input where data can be written and an output where data can be read.
 The ordering of the data and the synchronization depend on the internals of the channel, e.g., a channel can be FIFO or LIFO.
 The interaction with the channel is done using the following methods: